tauri-apps/tauri/.changes/menu-on-left-click.md

 "tauri-runtime-wry": patch
 ---

-Added option to disable tray menu on left click.
+Added option to disable tray menu on left click on macOS.